Features

 Other things I like include nature, especially big old forests, and reading books (sorry, trees, hahaha) and music.

 So, if I am your developer, what can you expect from me?
 I understand how software works.
 That means, I know that my code will run on your computer and that it will be under my control while you play this game.
 I know that you will have to trust me to such a degree that I wonder how it can even be legal.
 I know that your computer is yours and not mine and that's why I have to be very respectful about what I do on it.
 As a developer, I will always try to write the code that my target users would have written for themselves.
+I never use AI to generate code, images, texts or any other type of content; it is all done with a human quality of care for every detail.

 In the future that I would build, given enough time and money, there is a lot of freedom and possibilities.
 Software is simple and can be understood.
 Hardware is easy to design and build.
 That means the hardware must be allowed to be slower, which means the software has to be fast.
 Both software and hardware give the users total freedom, the same way that a banana does; you can use it for any purpose, modify it, whatever you want.
 If I get the possibility to work more on this game, I will.